Assistance programs Santa Clara County and San Jose.

-Mayview Community Health Center provides a medical clinic and access to free or discounted, high quality primary health and medical care at three clinics in Mountain View, Sunnyvale, and Palo Alto California.
+Mayview Community Health Center provides a medical clinic and access to free or discounted, high quality primary health or medical care.
+The programs are offered at three clinics in Mountain View, Sunnyvale, and Palo Alto California.
 Both uninsured or under-insured patients with low incomes receive age-appropriate, free and well coordinated health care.
-(650) 327-1223
+Call (650) 327-1223 or (650) 327-8717.

 If the location above can’t provide the health care you need, several other non-profit clinics and hospital operate in San Jose and Santa Clara California.
 These facilities may also be able to offer free services.
 Find more Santa Clara County free clinics.

 There are several local food pantries, distribution centers, and non-profits in San Jose, Santa Clara, and throughout the county.
 Try calling the following.
 Also click here for non-profits that provide low cost food in California.